Tell us about your first encounter with MIT's OME Office.

 If you had to describe OME with one word, what would it be?

-After graduation what are your plans?
+For current students: After graduation, what are your plans?